AngelaDarden/Flashcards/Readme.md

 ## Lab 1

 ### App Description
 A Flashcard app that displays a question and then when the question is tapped, it displays the answer.
+The app can also display three choices and when the correct choice is selected, the answer reveals itself.

 ### App Walk-though